mferraro99/CKThesis/README.md

 # CKThesis
-This repository contains the codes from my M. Sc. thesis in Chemical Engineering in Politecnico di Milano.
+This repository contains the codes from my M. Sc. thesis in Chemical Engineering in Politecnico di Milano (a.y.
+2022-2023).

 The codes are developed in the context of the program EStokTP, developed by Prof. Carlo Cavallotti (Dep.
 CMIC Giulio Natta, Politecnico di Milano).